Cable, scourge of tax-dodgers, fined over tax

 LONDON Business Secretary Vince Cable, who has called for tough action against tax dodgers, has been fined for failing to pay his own tax bill, his office said on Wednesday.

-Cable, a Liberal Democrat minister in the government, was hit with a 500 pound penalty from the tax office over money he had earned from media work but for which he had not paid the VAT sales tax, the Sun newspaper reported.
+Cable, a Liberal Democrat minister in the Conservative-led coalition, was hit with a 500 pound penalty from the tax office over money he had earned from media work but for which he had not paid VAT, the Sun newspaper reported.

 Cable's office confirmed that his earnings had breached the threshold at which VAT became payable but said he had paid off the duty he owed to HM Revenue and Customs (HMRC) within a month of the issue coming to light.